haicenhacks/homeInventory/README.md

+Status as of June 29, 2022: There are multiple issues.
+Migrations are not being correctly applied in the docker image.
+I do not currently have time to investigate.
+This was the first project I made with django, and I haven't really done much with it since.

 # Home Inventory
 ## About
 This project grew out of some needs I had in my home.
 I have many small parts for my various electronics projects, often scattered across many boxes/bins.
 My overall goal was to spend less time searching boxes and trying to remember "where did I put that widget 3 years ago?".